neo4j/neo4j-python-driver-rust-ext/README.md

 This project contains Rust extensions to speed up the [official Python driver for Neo4j](https://github.com/neo4j/neo4j-python-driver).

-The exact speedup depends on the use-case but has been measured to be between 3x and 10x faster.
+The exact speedup depends on the use-case but has been measured to be up to 10x faster.
 Use-cases moving only few but big records out of the DBMS tend to benefit the most.